 Green Brick Awards

 Each spring Green Brick Award winners are selected for outstanding achievement in environmental sustainability on campus, in the community or globally.
-The awards are offered by the Campus Environmental Sustainability Team in the following categories:
+Sponsored by sponsored by Coca-Cola, the awards are offered by the Campus Environmental Sustainability Team in the following categories:

 The student recipient is interdisciplinary studies major Hannah Frank.
 Hannah is a Caldwell Fellow, co-manager of the Campus Farmer’s Market and a core organizer for Fossil Free NCSU, a student-led campaign for climate neutrality and renewable energy within the UNC System.
 Hannah also works as a research assistant for the Appalachian Foodshed Project, an initiative addressing issues of food security throughout southern Appalachia.